The Rob, Arnie, and Dawn Show

-The Rob, Anybody, and Dawn Show (Formerly: The Rob, Arnie, and Dawn Show, and The Rob, Nobody, and Dawn Show) is a syndicated morning radio show on KRXQ (98 Rock; 98.5 FM), formerly from Entercom's building in Sacramento, California and being rebroadcast on KDOT (104.5 FM) from Lotus' building in Reno, Nevada.
-Rob Williams and Dawn Rossi are the show hosts, with the "Anybody" being represented by the Production Team and the listeners.
-Arnie States is no longer associated with the show.
+The Rob, Anybody, and Dawn Show (Formerly: The Rob, Arnie, and Dawn Show, and The Rob, Nobody, and Dawn Show) was a former morning radio show on KDOT (104.5 FM) from Lotus' building in Reno, Nevada.
+Rob Williams and Dawn Rossi were the show's hosts for its entire run, with the "Anybody" being represented by the Production Team and the listeners.
+Former host Arnie States was an original member of the show before being fired in 2016.

-The show has existed in various forms within various cities in the western United States such as Reno, Seattle and Sacramento.
-Most recently, it has been a call-in show.
+The show existed in various forms within various cities in the western United States such as Reno, Seattle and Sacramento.
+Most recently, it was a call-in show.

+On June 29, 2025, the show posted on their Facebook page that they had "officially" started their summer vacation and would return on July 7.
+On July 7, rather than returning to live shows, listeners found a "best of" show playing with no official word from the show as to why.
+On July 28, rather than a "best of" show, KDOT had an extended period of dead air.
+A Message from Producer Kyle said that he had not been paid for a month and was not doing anymore 'best of' shows.
+The Morning of July 29, co-host Dawn Rossi posted on Instagram that she was ending her career in broadcasting and thanked the fans and people from the show.
+A screen shot of the letter was posted to Reddit.
+No explanation was made for the sudden end to the show.

 Show hosts

 Rob Williams

-Born September 17, 1971 in Albuquerque, New Mexico, raised in Pleasanton, California (an East bay suburb of San Francisco), he attended Ohlone College in Fremont, California and joined the KRLT morning show in Lake Tahoe in 1991.
+Born September 17, 1971, in Albuquerque, New Mexico, raised in Pleasanton, California, he attended Ohlone College in Fremont, California and joined the KRLT morning show in Lake Tahoe in 1991.
 Williams hired Dawn Rossi, with whom he went on to work at a country music radio station.

+On November 3, 2023, Rob was pulled over for multiple vehicle violations in Auburn, CA and arrested on suspicion of DUI.
+After posting bond he was released.
+He pleaded nolo contendere on February 3, 2025, and was sentenced to 3 years probation per Placer County court records.

 Dawn Rossi

 Born January 17, 1970, Rossi grew up in Orangevale, California.
 She began pursuing a career in radio at age 20, after attending broadcasting school.
 Rob Williams, at the time 19 years old and the program director, offered her the Friday overnight shift at his station.
 Williams subsequently offered her a midday slot at his station in Lake Tahoe.
 The company Rossi, Williams and States worked for was sold to a new company and eventually switched formats from country to rock.
 Williams and States later invited Rossi to join their morning show.
+On July 29, 2025, Dawn posted an update on her Instagram page saying goodbye to the fans.